Brenda Burman: Career

 After law school, she served as a clerk on the Wyoming Supreme Court.
 Burman worked for four years in private practice, where she handled natural resource issues.
 In 2002, she became legislative counsel for energy and water for U.S. Senator Jon Kyl.
 As an attorney, Burman dealt extensively with Native American water rights issues.

 In 2005, Burman took a role with the United States Department of the Interior as counselor to the assistant secretary for water and science.
 She later transitioned to the United States Bureau of Reclamation, where she served as deputy commissioner for external and intergovernmental affairs.
 Burman rejoined the U.S. Department of the Interior as a deputy assistant secretary in 2007.

 Burman left the federal government at the end of the George W. Bush administration, joining The Nature Conservancy as senior water policy administrator.
 In 2011, she took a role with the Metropolitan Water District of Southern California as special projects manager.
 In 2015, Burman became executive water policy adviser and director of water strategy at the Salt River Project.

 United States Bureau of Reclamation

 On June 26, 2017, President Donald Trump nominated Burman to serve as the next Commissioner of the United States Bureau of Reclamation.
 She was confirmed by the United States Senate on November 16, 2017.
 Burman is the first woman to ever lead the Bureau of Reclamation.
 Her nomination was commented upon favorably by a number of public officials, including U.S. Senators Jeff Flake and John McCain; Arizona Governor Doug Ducey; and Congressman Paul Gosar.
 She left office on January 20, 2021.

+Central Arizona Project

+Brenda Burman joined Central Arizona Project in 2021 as the Executive Strategy Advisor and was hired by the Central Arizona Water Conservation District Board of Directors as general manager in January 2023.
+She is the fifth person to hold that position and the first female.